wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 The way that we attach properties onto that instance is by saying `this.propertyname`.

-Let's say we want to add some functionality, like the abilitiy to count the number of slices left in the pizza.
+Let's say we want to add some functionality, like the ability to count the number of slices left in the pizza.
 We can start with every pizza having 10 slices by adding the code below to our `Pizza` constructor function.

 ```js
 this.slices = 10;